vk4bay/esp-idf/docs/en/api-reference/network/esp_now.rst

 You can send ESP-NOW data via both the Station and the SoftAP interface.
 Make sure that the interface is enabled before sending ESP-NOW data.

-.. only:: esp32 or esp32c2 or esp32s2 or esp32s3 or esp32c3 or esp32c6

 The range of the channel of paired devices is from 0 to 14.
 If the channel is set to 0, data will be sent on the current channel.
 Otherwise, the channel must be set as the channel that the local device is on.

-.. only:: esp32c5

-    The channel range for paired devices in the 2.4 GHz band is from 1 to 14.
-The channel range for paired devices in the 5 GHz band includes the following channels: [36, 40, 44, 48, 52, 56, 60, 64, 100, 112, 116, 120, 124, 128, 132, 136, 140, 144, 149, 153, 157, 161, 165, 169, 173, 177].

-    If the channel is set to 0, data will be transmitted on the current channel.
-Otherwise, the channel must correspond to the local device's current channel.

 For the receiving device, calling :cpp:func:`esp_now_add_peer()` is not required.
 If no paired device is added, it can only receive broadcast packets and unencrypted unicast packets.
 To receive encrypted unicast packets, a paired device must be added, and the same LMK must be set.